 - ICD-10: R26.9 Abnormality, gait

-If the line between acceptable and unacceptable uses of aftercare codes still seems a bit fuzzy, just remember that in most cases, you should only use aftercare codes if there’s no other way for you to express that a patient is on the “after” side of an aforementioned “before-and-after” event.
+If you’re still a little fuzzy on how to use Z codes in ICD-10, just remember that in most cases, you should only use aftercare codes if there’s no other way for you to express that a patient is on the “after” side of an aforementioned “before-and-after” event.
 So, go ahead and use an aftercare code after you’ve exhausted all other coding options.
 (See what I did there?)

 Have another tricky billing question?
 Check out this handy PT billing FAQ.